cfphpflex/AI-ML/README.md

-# Coupon Acceptance Analysis
+# Coupon Acceptance/Rejection Feature Analysis

-This repository presents an analysis of factors influencing coupon acceptance.
+This repository presents an analysis of features influencing coupon acceptance.
 The analysis compares features for customers who accepted a coupon (Y=1) versus those who did not (Y=0) and provides insights on feature importance and actionable recommendations.

 Summary of Findings
 - **Problem Statement:** Determine which features significantly impact coupon acceptance and provide actionable recommendations for targeted promotions.